Welcome to Tapeley Park Gardens

 Tapeley Park is located between Bideford and Barnstaple, near the village of Instow.
 Visitors can follow brown tourist signs from the A39 onto the B3233 (please note if you use the post code in Sat Nav you will be directed to the incorrect entrance).
 The Tapeley Garden entrance is just beyond the turning sign posted to Westleigh Village, coming from the Bideford direction.

-GARDEN OPENING HOURS: Our gardens are now closed to all visitors and will re-open late March 2026
+GARDEN OPENING HOURS: Our gardens are now open to all visitors and will be open Sunday 29th March until Thursday 29th October 2026 on Sundays to Thursday 10.00am to 5.00pm.

 No need to book a slot for the gardens – just turn up and purchase your tickets from the Gift Shop